Welcome to 2017 and with it, modern C++

 Coverity-Scan is a static analytic tool and finally we reached a Defect Density of 0.42

-For more information click Link
+For more information click visit this link

 Good job together!
 We are on a good way ;-)